TheRobBrennan/explore-python-flask/README.md

 $ heroku config:set -a rb-flask-00 PROCFILE=flask/00-first-flask-app/Procfile
 $ heroku config:set -a rb-flask-01 PROCFILE=flask/01-stock-app/Procfile

 # We're not done...yet.
-Each example app contains its own requirements.txt
+Each example app contains its own requirements.txt.
+# Even with the buildpack installed (above), Heroku only installs the requirements.txt file at the project root.
+We don't want that.

+# Add the Heroku Buildpack: Python buildpack to each application
+$ heroku buildpacks:add -a rb-flask-00 heroku/python
+$ heroku buildpacks:add -a rb-flask-01 heroku/python

 # Deploy each application
 $ git push https://git.heroku.com/rb-flask-00.git HEAD:master